Optic Neuritis

 Causes of Optic Neuritis

-Optic neuritis is most common among adults aged 20 to 40 years.
+Optic neuritis is most common optic nerve disorder in adults younger than 50.
 Optic neuritis is most often caused by multiple sclerosis.
-Some people with optic neuritis have a known diagnosis of multiple sclerosis while others who have optic neuritis are later found to have multiple sclerosis.
+Some people with optic neuritis have a known diagnosis of multiple sclerosis, while other people who have optic neuritis are later found to have multiple sclerosis.
 Optic neuritis may also be caused by the following:

 However, the cause of optic neuritis is often unknown.